-A collection of royal reads for those who can’t get enough of the British royal family!
+A collection of books about royalty for those who can’t get enough of the British royal family!

 Did you watch in awe when Will and Kate got married?
 Do you follow along with all the news about Harry and Meghan?
+Or do you simply long to get whisked away by a foreign prince.
 If yes, these books about royalty will be perfect for you!!

 *Disclosure – I earn a small commission for any products purchased through the links included in this post.
 Thank you for supporting my book blog!